Dianette

 If you experience dizziness, tiredness or visual disturbances after taking Dianette, do not engage in activities which require your undivided attention until you feel it is safe to do so.

-Vomiting and very bad diarrhoea can reduce the effectiveness of the pill, as the hormones may not have been adequately absorbed by the body.
+Vomiting and very bad diarrhoea can reduce the effectiveness of the pill, as the body may not have adequately absorbed the hormones.

 If you feel better within 12 hours of when you were due your dosage, follow the information under "What should I do if I lose a pill on the strip?".